Jean-Pierre Danel: Guitar Tribute (2016)

-On 25 March 2016, Danel released Guitar Tribute (Sony Music), a box set containing 2 CDs (a compilation and a live album) and the DVD of a private live show, All You Need Is Live, given for his daughter.
-Half of the concert consisted of Danel's hits, with two new songs, while the other half is a collection of covers of classics that influenced the guitar player (The Beatles, The Shadows, Elvis Presley, etc.).
-Half of the tunes are vocal.
-Several duets are included, as well as video tributes to Danel by Brian May of Queen, Hank Marvin of The Shadows, several French artists and Sony Music and Warner Music CEOs Danel embarked on a promotional tour, with a primetime TV show, several other TV appearances and TV advertising.
-The album entered the compilation albums chart at number 7.
-The DVD All You Need is Live is certified double Platinum.
+On 25 March 2016, Danel released Guitar Tribute (Sony Music), a box set containing 2 CDs (a compilation and a live album) and the DVD of a private live show, All You Need Is Live, which he dedicated to his daughter.
+Half of the concert consisted of Danel's hits, with two new songs, while the other half was a collection of covers of classics that influenced the guitar player (e.g. The Beatles, The Shadows, Elvis Presley, etc.).
+Half of the tunes are vocal and several duets are included, as well as video tributes to Danel by Brian May of Queen, Hank Marvin of The Shadows, several French artists, and Sony Music and Warner Music CEOs.
+To promote his work, Danel embarked on a promotional tour, with a primetime TV show, several other TV appearances, and TV advertising.
+Guitar Tribute entered the compilation albums chart at number 7 and the DVD All You Need is Live became certified double platinum.

-In 2017, after Génération Guitare, a double album with guitarist Jean-Félix Lalanne, Sony Music released an anthology, a 10 CDs box set called Guitar Player, that includes 214 of Danel's, recordings, picked from his various albums.
+In 2017, after Génération Guitare: a double album with guitarist Jean-Félix Lalanne, Sony Music released an anthology featuring a 10-CD box set called Guitar Player, which includes 214 of Danel's recordings, selected from his various albums.

-In 2019, a rose is named after him.
-In 2020, a long documentary was announced and a biography was published and "Côté Jazz" hits the #1 spot on the Jazz Album Charts in France.
+In 2019, a rose was named after him.
+In 2020, a documentary was announced and a biography was published.
+His album Côté Jazz reached the top of the Jazz Albums Chart in France.

-Guitar Story (2020) & Guitar Safari (2022)
+Guitar Story (2020) and Guitar Safari (2022)

-In 2021, his DVD Guitar Story TV Special gets a Gold Disc certification.

-His album and DVD Hats off to the boys is then released in several countries, and gets a Gold disc in France by the end of the year.
-His DVD Guitar Video Connection, celebrating 40 years of career in 2022, follows by Christmas and is certified Gold within a few days.